A Brief History of the Oud

 There are many names for the bowed spike fiddle instrument typically found in the area, such as Joza in Iraq, Kamanja in Egypt, and other names, depending on the length and number of the strings.
 It ranges between 60-100 cm long with a resonator made from a hollowed-oud coconut.
 It is cut off at both ends, with one opening covered by lamb or fish skin.

-Every Maqam consists of seven notes in each octave with the first note added to form the next octave up, which brings the total number of notes up to eight.
-Each Maqam is divided into two main ‘Jins‘ or genders consisting of four notes each, barring certain rare exceptions.
+Every Maqam consists of seven notes per octave with the first note added to the end of the sequene to begin forming the next octave up.
+This brings the total number of notes up to eight.
+Each Maqam is divided into two main jins‘ (ajnas) or genders (tetrachords) consisting of four notes each.
+Some ajnas use particlar, rare exceptions.
 Each gender consists of a scale that is independent of the genders that follow or precedes it.
-This is what is referred to as tetrachord.
-For example, in Maqam, Rast C (C – D – E half flat – F) is the first gender and (G – A – B half flat or flat depending whether one is ascending or descending the scale – C) is the second gender, we notice that the notes of each gender are independent of each other and are not shared.
-The first gender is usually derived from one Maqam and the second gender is derived from another Maqam.
+This is what is referred to as a tetrachord.
+For example, in Maqam, Rast C (C – D – E half-flat – F), is the first gender jins and G – A – B half-flat or flat (depending on whether one is ascending or descending the scale) – C is the second jins.
+We notice that the notes of each gender are independent of each other and are not shared.
+The first gender is usually derived from one maqam and the second gender is derived from another maqam.

-Rhythms (iqa’at) can be highly complex, with patterns sometimes consisting of as many as 48 beats.
-The basic components of a rhythm are two kinds of beat and silences (rests).
-The downbeat (dumm) is a deep sound made by hitting the drum or tambourine near the centre.
-The upbeat (takk) is a crisper, high-pitched sound made by tapping the rim of the instrument.
+Rhythms (iqa’at) can be highly complex, with some pertterns consisting of as many as 48 beats.
+The basic components of a rhythm are two kinds of beats and silences or rests.
+The down beat (dumm) is a deep sound made by hitting the drum or tambourine near its centre.
+The up beat (takk) is a crisper, high-pitched sound made by tapping the rim of the instrument.
 Players usually ornament the basic pattern with improvisations.

 There are many genders and musical forms in Arab music arts heritage.
 The first are vocal music genders, such as Dawr, short and long song and Qasidah.
 The second type is the musical treatment genders, such as Sama’ai, Longa, Peshrav and Dowlab.
 Vocals in local Arab music include Nuba, Malof and Malhon in Morocco, Algeria, Tunisia and Libya, and Maqamt in Iraq, Qiddod in Syria, Taqtoqa, in Egypt and Sout in Arabian Peninsula.
 But today all of these styles and genders are exercised within the heritage and traditional music, and most of the music used today is called modern, youth or electronic music, and is played at a variety of places for entertainment and enjoyment.